dbkangaroo/website/en/document/faq.md

 On right of Kangaroo title bar, click the main menu button, then go to Help > About.

 The Kangaroo version is the first Version number listed and has the version format 'major.minor.release.build', for example '0.8.5.191108'

+## When to release stable version?
+Kangaroo is working hard to make it be done, the stable version depends two point:
+1. Dependencies（GLib/GTK4）'s maturity and stability；
+2. Kangaroo's features' maturity and stability；

+Based on all the information, the first stable version to be released at the fourth anniversary of the Kangaroo (2023.4.1).

 ## Language
 ### What languages does Kangaroo support?